-A cleft is an opening in the lip and/or palate that occurs early in pregnancy where the developing facial structure does not fuse together completely.
-A cleft occurs in the upper lip and can be on either side, both sides, or in the middle.
-The cleft may also extend into the nose.
-A cleft palate is an opening in the roof of the mouth.
-Cleft lip and palate can occur together or separately.
+A cleft is a gap or opening in the lip and on the roof of the mouth (palate), which happens during early pregnancy when the facial structures do not fully fuse together.
+This gap can be in the upper lip, either on one side, both sides, or in the center, and sometimes it can even extend into the nose.
+A cleft palate, on the other hand, is an opening in the roof of the mouth.
+Cleft lip and cleft palate can happen together or independently.

 Children born with cleft face a difficult road ahead of them.
 Physically, their cleft may affect their eating, hearing, speaking, and breathing, while emotionally, these children may be bullied at school or hidden at home.

 A child born with a cleft lip and/or palate can have a new, healthy smile with surgery.
 Global Smile Foundation’s goal is to treat our patients born with cleft lip ate the age of 3 months old and our patients born with cleft palate between 12-18 months old.
 Even after surgery, these children will also most likely need speech therapy, orthodontic treatment, and psycho-social support.

 Global Smile Foundation’s philosophy is to help every child born with a cleft to thrive by providing these comprehensive cleft care services throughout the child’s life into adulthood.